 Energy Levels & Exhaustion

 I want to do, see, and be so much more than I am right now, but my exhaustion really holds me back.
-I dream of a day I can reach my full potential and reclaim my health.
+I dream of a day I can reach my full potential and reclaim my energy.

 Everyone has their struggles, this is mine.